 Adah Sharma shares her spooky look ahead of Halloween

-Mumbai: Bollywood actress Adah Sharma shared a spine-chilling look on social media ahead of Halloween.
-Captioning her post with a playful nod to...
+Bollywood actress Adah Sharma shared a spine-chilling look on social media ahead of Halloween.
+Captioning her post with a playful nod to spooky...

 Captioning her post with a playful nod to spooky celebrations, she wrote, “Diwali ke ladoo khatam nahi hue aur log bol rahe hai ki Halloween jaisa kuch aa raha hai..bhoot logon ka din?kuch pata hai kya iske baare mein?.”
 The actress rocked a hauntingly appearance in the video.